Abhiek187/ez-recipes-server/README.md

 API_KEY=YOUR_API_KEY
 ```

+3. Run `npm install` to install all the dependencies.

 **Dev:** Run `npm start`.

 **Prod:** Run `npm run build` to generate a build in the `dist` directory.
 Then run `npm run server` to start the server using [pm2](https://pm2.io/).